How much does IVF cost in Australia?

 Compare health insurance for IVF

 The policies listed in this table all provide cover for IVF and come with a 12-month waiting period.
-They come with heaps of other benefits too, so don't forget to click "More Info" for a better look.
+They come with heaps of other benefits too, so don't forget to click "All treatments" for a better look.
+All prices are based on a single individual with less than $90,000 income and living in Sydney.

 The policies listed in this table are all Finder partners.